pour-moi/Newsletter_sign-up_form/README.md

 ## My Progress

 So far, I have built the form using semantic HTML and styled it using CSS.
 I have also started working on the JavaScript portion of the challenge, but it is not yet complete.
+I have deployed my solution to [https://pour-moi.github.io/Newsletter_sign-up_form/], where you can see my progress so far.

 ## Feedback